Frequently Asked Questions

 13. If initial tests show that prostate cancer might be present, what happens next?

-The doctor may order other exams, including ultrasound and x-rays, to learn more about the cause of the symptoms.
+The doctor may order other exams, including ultrasound, MRI, or CT scans, to learn more about the cause of the symptoms.
 But to confirm the presence of cancer, doctors must perform a biopsy.
 During a biopsy, the doctor uses needles to remove small tissue samples from the prostate and then looks at the samples under a microscope.

 If a biopsy shows that cancer is present, the doctor will report on the grade of the tumor.
 Doctors describe a tumor as low, medium, or high-grade cancer, based on the way it appears under the microscope.